About Betsy Todd, MPH, RN

 Transmission.

 The virus spreads via respiratory droplets and aerosols, from the time symptoms begin until three to four days after the rash appears.
 (People who are immunosuppressed can shed virus and remain contagious for several weeks.)
 Measles is highly contagious, and more than 90% of exposed, nonimmune people will contract the disease.
-There is no known asymptomatic carrier […]
+There is no known asymptomatic carrier state, and […]

 Go to Top